The Benefits of Hot Yoga

 Can you get a heat stroke from hot yoga?

 Though Lambert says she’s never seen anyone suffer from heat stroke in a class, she does advise people who suffer heart problems to consult with a doctor prior to attempting any kind of hot yoga class.
 She also suggests that women should not practice hot yoga when pregnant.
 People with high or low blood pressure are advised to try an easier form, and to limit the amount of time they spend in the heat.
 But generally, she says hot yoga is safe and gentle for everyone from children to seniors.
 “That’s one of the benefits,” she says, “it’s is more challenging and intense, but everyone can get something from it.”

 How you feel after class

 Lying on my back near the end of class, I have to admit that I’m feeling well-stretched and surprisingly relaxed.
 I’m also feeling more sweaty than I’ve been in a long time.
 My cotton tank top is drenched.
 But clearly, embracing the sweat is the secret to hot yoga.
-“A lot of people tend to feel self-conscious about the fact that they’re sweating a lot, so they’re wiping it constantly,” says Thurlow.
-She says it’s better just to let the sweat flow.
-“When you wipe it, you close your pores, and that means your body has to produce that sweat again to cool that area.
+“A lot of people tend to feel self-conscious about the fact that they’re sweating a lot,” says Thurlow.
+And because they’re so self-conscious, they want to wipe their sweat away.
+When really, it’s better just to let the sweat flow.
+“When you wipe it, you close your pores, and that means your body has to produce that sweat again.
 It’s best just to let it flow and realize that everyone around you is sweating just as much.”